Need Sales Funnel Help? Click Here! >>

 Well, why do they place the items in the way they are placed in a grocery store?

-Simply because they have studied and found a particular pattern that attracts maximum attention.
-Hence they have kept it like that.
+They have studied and found a particular pattern that attracts maximum attention.
+Hence, they have kept it like that.
 The same goes for the advertisements we see on our social media.
-It is because of the data or the so-called cookies that these systems use, because of which we see those ads floating around on our computer screen.
+Because of the data or the so-called cookies these systems use, we see those ads floating around on our computer screens.

-And, that’s just the tip of the iceberg.
-In this post, we are going to discuss the countless ways in which businesses can utilize data analytics to create a better experience and ultimately improve their sales.
+And that’s just the tip of the iceberg.
+In this post, we will discuss the countless ways businesses can utilize data analytics to create a better experience and ultimately improve their sales.
 So, let us begin...

 And to kick it off, one of my favorite quotes: